UN chief: UN will seek to unite world, reverse Myanmar coup

 “It is absolutely essential that that moves forward, and for that, I believe, we need to have all possible areas of pressure to make it happen,” Guterres said.

-Myanmar’s military announced Monday on the eve of the meeting of the new parliament that it will take power for one year, accusing leader Aung San Suu Kyi’s government of not investigating allegations of voter fraud in the November elections, where its party did poorly.
-It detained State Counsellor Aung San Suu Kyi, whose party swept that vote, and other lawmakers, activists, journalists and members of civil society.
-The state Election Commission refuted the military’s allegations.
+Myanmar’s military announced Monday on the eve of the meeting of new Parliament that it will take power for one year, accusing leader Aung San Suu Kyi’s government of not investigating allegations of voter fraud in the November elections, where its party did poorly.
+It detained Suu Kyi, whose party swept that vote, and other lawmakers, activists, journalists and members of civil society.
+The election commission had refuted the military’s allegations.

-In its first statement on the military’s ouster of the government on Thursday, the Security Council “stressed the need to uphold democratic institutions and processes, refrain from violence, and fully respect human rights, fundamental freedoms and the rule of law.”
+In its first statement following the military’s takeover on Thursday, the Security Council “stressed the need to uphold democratic institutions and processes, refrain from violence, and fully respect human rights, fundamental freedoms and the rule of law.”
 It also “emphasized the need for the continued support of the democratic transition in Myanmar.”

-Guterres said Christine Schraner Burgener, the U.N. special envoy for Myanmar, had a first contact with the military since the coup on Friday and expressed the U.N.’s strong opposition to the military takeover.
+Guterres said Christine Schraner Burgener, the U.N. special envoy for Myanmar, had a first contact Friday with the military since the coup and expressed the U.N.’s strong opposition to the takeover.

-According to U.N. spokesman Stephane Dujarric, she reiterated to Deputy Commander in Chief Vice General Soe Win “the secretary-general’s strong condemnation of the military’s action that disrupted the democratic reforms that were taking place in the country.”
+According to U.N. spokesman Stephane Dujarric, she reiterated to Deputy Commander-in-Chief Vice Gen. Soe Win “the secretary-general’s strong condemnation of the military’s action that disrupted the democratic reforms that were taking place in the country.”

 Schraner Burgener also reiterated her call for the immediate release of all detainees and emphasized the need for progress on the safe and voluntary repatriation of the Rohingya refugees, Dujarric said, calling it “an important conversation.”

-Guterres said Schraner Burgener is also in contact with the Association of South East Asian Nations countries.
+Guterres said Schraner Burgener is also in contact with the Association of Southeast Asian Nations.

 Brunei, which chairs the 10-nation regional group, including Myanmar, issued a statement Monday noting the bloc’s principles include “the adherence to the principles of democracy, the rule of law and good governance, respect for and protection of human rights and fundamental freedoms.”